germanv73/MetersToInchesConverter/README.md

 # MetersToInchesConverter
-This is a simple Java app that converts input meters into inches.
+This is a Android app in Java that converts user input meters into inches.